zhixue/Statistical-learning-cource/README.md

-# biotrainee_training
+# Statistical learning cource taught by Teacher Wang.
-using python/r/shell/perl to solve the bioinformatics problems
+mainly using r to solve anaylysis data